LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       language.

    method
-      The predicate definition used to answer a :term:`message` sent to an object.
+      The :term:`predicate definition` used to answer a :term:`message` sent to an object.
 Logtalk supports both :term:`static binding` and :term:`dynamic binding` to find which method to run to answer a message.

    abstract method